 Fear of being in public places

 People avoid these types of occurrences for fear of panic-like symptoms occurring while in public.
 In the most extreme cases of the disorder, some people can become housebound.

 People who have an extreme fear of embarrassing or humiliating themselves in social settings may have social anxiety.
 They fear being judged negatively and tend to avoid social situations.
-For more information on social anxiety check out my post by clicking here.

 This is a somewhat rare disorder where a person does not speak in specific social situations despite having normal language skills.
 Onset usually occurs before the age of 5 and is attributed to extreme shyness, social embarrassment, withdrawal, clingy behavior, and compulsive traits.
 Often people who are diagnosed with select mutism are diagnosed with other anxiety disorders as well.

 Physical Symptoms of Anxiety – It’s More than Psychological

 Aches and pain are often felt in the neck, shoulders, and jaw and can include fidgeting, restlessness, and grinding of the teeth.
 If symptoms do not subside for a long period of time a person may need to talk to their doctor about medication that might help to relieve the pain.

 When our heart rate increases it can cause dizziness, short of breath, sweating and elevated blood pressure.
 This symptom is often experienced by someone who is having a panic attack.